 Make sure you have a customer service team in place that is equipped to answer emails in a timely manner.
 Consider adding live chat to your website to manage incoming inquiries.

 It can be easy to feel intimidated by the resources of a giant, multinational business.
 But as a local business owner, you have something valuable: ties to your community and an ability to build genuine human connections.
-When you harness this advantage to create great consumer experiences, you can build a solid base of loyal fans.
+When you harness this advantage to create a good consumer experience, you can build a solid base of loyal fans.